Wolters Kluwer: 2000s

 In 2002, Wolters Kluwer sold Kluwer Academic Publishers to the private equity firms Cinven and Candover Investments.
 (It is now part of Springer).
 The company established its first three-year strategy to deliver sustained value to customers and shareholders in 2003.
 The New Delhi Wolters Kluwer Health office opened in 2006.
-In 2017, Wolters Kluwer Education was sold to Bridgepoint Capital.
+In 2007, Wolters Kluwer Education was sold to Bridgepoint Capital.
 In September 2008, Wolters Kluwer acquired UpToDate, an evidence-based electronic clinical information resource.
 The following month, the company received a multi-year contract to provide prescription and patient-level data to the United States Food and Drug Administration.
-In 2009, Wolters Kluwer was named the “Best Place to Work” in Spain by the Great Place to Work Institute.
+In 2009, Wolters Kluwer was named the "Best Place to Work" in Spain by the Great Place to Work Institute.

 2010s–2020s

+Wolters Kluwer Deutschland, the German subsidiary of the company, launched Legal Tribune Online in April 2010.
+The online magazine, which provides German-language news and analysis about current developments in law and related subjects, ranked among the top 20 most visited online professional journals.

 Wolters Kluwer acquired FRSGlobal, financial regulatory reporting and risk management firm in September 2010.
 The acquisition enabled Wolters Kluwer to provide financial organizations comprehensive compliance and risk solutions.

 The company acquired SASGAS, a financial reporting software solutions provider, to the foreign and domestic bank market in China in October 2011.
 That December, Wolters Kluwer acquired Medknow, an open access publisher.
 Also in 2011, Wolters Kluwer sold its pharmaceutical industry-related Marketing and Publishing Service division to Springer Science+Business Media, which led to a workforce reduction at its facility in Ambler, Pennsylvania, eventually leading to the site's closure in 2013.

 In 2012, Wolters Kluwer acquired Acclipse, an accounting software provider, and Finarch, an integrated finance and risk solutions.
-The company's health division tested technology to identify and treat sepsis that December.
+The company's health division tested technology to identify and treat sepsis in December.
 Wolters Kluwer acquired Health Language, a medical terminology management provider, in January 2013.
 In May 2013, it acquired Prosoft Tecnologia, a Brazilian provider of tax and accounting software.
 The company acquired CitizenHawk, an American online brand protection and global domain recovery specialist, in September 2013.
 That month, Wolters Kluwer acquired Svenson, an Austrian regulatory reporting solutions provider.
 The acquisition enabled both companies to assist Austrian banks and insurance companies in meeting national and international regulatory requirements.

 The company became the fifth participant in the AAISalliance, an arrangement of information providers that make their services available for member insurance companies of the American Association of Insurance Services (AAIS) in April 2014.
 In May 2014, Wolters Kluwer launched UpToDate, a clinical decision support resource, in the United Kingdom.
 UpToDate was launched throughout Western Europe a month later.
 Wolters Kluwer acquired Datacert, a Houston, Texas-based enterprise legal management software and services provider in April 2014.